 Managing life skills

 Open House Ministries teaches residents healthy life behaviors through this individualized, structured case management program.
-Individual plans can include mental health and addiction counseling, family counseling, parenting classes, interpersonal relationship classes, decision making and financial management classes, as well as men and women’s support groups.
+Individual plans can include mental health and addiction counseling, family counseling, classes on parenting, interpersonal relationships, decision making and financial management.
+We also provide men’s and women’s support groups.